Fariba-Kamani/rockScissorsPaperLizardSpock/README.md

 ### Colour Scheme

-As I chose to use emojis to design the game mechanics and to check if the user wants to play again in the final stage, I decided to use the yellow shade of the hand sign emojis and the green shade of the lizard emoji for the game’s color scheme.
+As I chose to use emojis to design the game mechanics, and for the YES/NO buttons in the final result display phase, I decided to use the yellow shade of the hand sign emojis and the green shade of the lizard emoji for the game’s color scheme.
 Below is an overview of the primary, secondary, and accent colors used:

 For the primary background colors, I applied #e2f5e2 to the header and footer backgrounds and white to the body background.
 This helps users understand where the header and footer end and the main section begins, while also maintaining a consistent brand identity across the website.